 4. Dry Skin/Hair

-Dry skin & hair can be related to a deficiency in fat soluble vitamins such as Vitamin A, D, E, & K2.
+Dry skin and hair can be related to a deficiency in fat soluble vitamins such as Vitamin A, D, E, and K2.
 My own daughter suffered from this as well.
 Her hair was dry and coarse no matter what we did.
 When I finally added some high quality fat-soluble vitamins to her diet, her hair became shiny and her skin became soft.
 I chose to supplement with Fermented Cod Liver oil.
 We purchase the cinnamon flavor and she takes a 1/2 tsp. a day without any fuss.
-You can find fermented cod liver oil here.

 5. Crowding of teeth

 This is a sore subject for a lot of people, because honestly, nobody wants to feel responsible for their child’s crowding of teeth.
-However, the relationship between crowded teeth and nutritional deficiencies is well-recorded in Dr. Weston A. Price’s book, Nutrition & Physical Degeneration.
+However, the relationship between crowded teeth and nutritional deficiencies is well-recorded in Dr. Weston A. Price’s book Nutrition and Physical Degeneration.
 His travels around the world, visiting traditional cultures untouched by modern foods, helped him discover the link between good dental spacing and good nutrition.
 He found that even twins who ate different foods developed different dental spacing depending on the foods they ate.
-Those who ate modern, processed foods or whose mother’s ate poorly during pregnancy, had children who developed poor dental structure and spacing.
-Those who ate a traditional, whole diet full of rich fats, complete animal proteins, and properly prepared carbs across the board developed even spacing of teeth and even had enough room for wisdom teeth.
+Those who ate modern, processed foods or whose mothers ate poorly during pregnancy, had children who developed poor dental structure and spacing.
+Those who ate a traditional diet full of rich fats, complete animal proteins, and properly prepared carbs across the board developed even spacing of teeth and even had enough room for wisdom teeth.

 All groups having a liberal supply of minerals particularly phosphorus, and a liberal supply of fat-soluble activators, had 100 per cent immunity to dental caries. – Dr. Weston A. Price